The Automated Shipping Transformation

 9. Supply Chain Brokers: Supply chain brokers provide comprehensive supply chain management services beyond transportation.
 They assist with inventory management, demand forecasting, procurement, and overall supply chain optimization.

-10. Hybrid Brokers: Some brokers offer a combination of the above services, tailoring their offerings to meet the unique needs of their clients.
+10. Hybrid Brokers: Some brokers offer a combination of the above services, tailoring their offerings to meet their clients’ unique needs.
 These brokers may handle a variety of logistics functions, from transportation to warehousing to supply chain consulting.

 The choice of a 3PL broker type depends on a shipper’s specific logistics requirements and the complexity of their supply chain.
 Different businesses may require different types of brokers to address their unique needs effectively.